A faint M$_{\rm UV} = -14.5$ Lyman-continuum leaker candidate in the epoch of reionization: Unprecedented Ly$\alpha$ properties at z=5.725: Results

 \section{Results}

-Figure~\ref{fig:line} shows the VLT/XShooter Ly$\alpha$ line extracted from AMORE6-B; the line is detected at S/N~$\simeq40$, centered at $\lambda = 8175.81 \pm 0.08$~\AA\ (vacuum), corresponding to $z = 5.7254\pm0.0001$ (for a rest-frame Ly$\alpha$ wavelength of 1215.67~\AA).
+Figure~\ref{fig:line} shows the VLT/X-shooter Ly$\alpha$ line extracted from AMORE6-B; the line is detected at an S/N~$\simeq40$, centered at $\lambda = 8175.81 \pm 0.08$~\AA\ (vacuum), corresponding to $z = 5.7254\pm0.0001$ (for a rest-frame Ly$\alpha$ wavelength of 1215.67~\AA).
 The rest-frame equivalent width is $150 \pm 10$~\AA.
-Two unprecedented properties emerge at such high redshift: (1) the velocity offset with respect the systemic redshift is $dv = 4\pm 67$ \kms, fully consistent with emission located at the resonance frequency ($dv=0$); (2) even at the high spectral resolution of XShooter ($d\lambda\simeq0.92$~\AA, corresponding to $\rm \simeq34~km s^{-1}$) the line profile is nearly symmetric (with a marginal excess toward the red side) and narrow, with a measured FWHM of $1.83\pm0.03$~\AA, or $58\pm1$ \kms, after correcting for instrumental broadening.
-The line shows a small asymmetry, which we quantify with the red/blue asymmetry parameter ($\rm A_{RB}$), i.e. the flux difference red-ward and blue-ward of the line peak, normalized by the line flux; the value $\rm A_{RB}=0.12^{+0.04}_{-0.05}$ indicates a small, yet statistically consistent, $\sim10\%$ flux excess on the red side of the line.
-Similar results, emerge from the non-parametric percentile asymmetry parameter, defined as A$_{\rm PERC} = \frac{(\lambda_{90} - \lambda_{50})-(\lambda_{50}-\lambda_{10})}{(\lambda_{90}-\lambda_{10})}$, which shows A$_{\rm PERC} = 0.11\pm0.06$, still close to symmetry with a faint excess towards the red side.
-We point out that overall consistent results are obtained when the \lya\ from the AMORE6-A image is considered (Tab.~\ref{tab:properties} for details).
-Despite the $\sim2.5\times$ worse spectral resolution, also the analysis of the MUSE spectrum recovers similar properties (Tab.~\ref{tab:properties}).
+Two unprecedented properties emerge at this high redshift: (1) the velocity offset with respect the systemic redshift is $dv = 4\pm 67$ \kms, which is fully consistent with emission located at the resonance frequency ($dv=0$); (2) even at the high spectral resolution of X-shooter ($d\lambda\simeq0.92$~\AA, corresponding to $\rm \simeq34~km s^{-1}$), the line profile is nearly symmetric and narrow, with a measured FWHM of $1.83\pm0.03$~\AA, or $58\pm1$ \kms, after correcting for instrumental broadening.
+The line is slightly asymmetric, which we quantified with the red/blue asymmetry parameter ($\rm A_{RB}$), that is, the flux difference redward and blueward of the observed line peak, normalized by the line flux; the value $\rm A_{RB}=0.12^{+0.04}_{-0.05}$ indicates a flux excess of $\sim10\%$ on the red side of the line.
+Similar results emerge from the nonparametric percentile asymmetry parameter, defined as A$_{\rm PERC} = \frac{(\lambda_{90} - \lambda_{50})-(\lambda_{50}-\lambda_{10})}{(\lambda_{90}-\lambda_{10})}$, which shows A$_{\rm PERC} = 0.11\pm0.06$, which is still close to symmetry with a faint excess toward the red side.
+We point out that overall consistent results were obtained when the \lya\ from the AMORE6-A image was considered (Table~\ref{tab:properties} for details).
+Although the spectral resolution is lower by 2.5 times, the analysis of the MUSE spectrum also recovers similar properties (Table~\ref{tab:properties}).